tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Sure, here you go:
 https://tkeskita.kapsi.fi/OF/cube_snappy_template.zip
-(compatible with OpenFOAM.com v2312 or later).
+(compatible with OpenFOAM.com v2312 and at least v2412).
 See also :ref:`Limitations of SnappyHexMesh`.

 Q: The mesh resulting from those settings isn't good!